Asi Taulava: Philippine Basketball League

-In 1997 Taulava, a 6 foot 9 inch center from Tonga, along with several Filipino-foreign cagers bannered Blu Detergent in the PBL Vis-Min Cup, where he showed some promise.
+In 1997 Taulava, a 6 foot 9 inch center from Tonga, along with several Filipino-foreign cagers bannered Blu Detergent in the PBL, where he showed some promise.
 In 1998, Blu management included Taulava to their roster in the PBL Centennial Cup.

 Asi emerged as one of the top players in the league, alongside Tanduay rival Eric Menk.
 The two had a rivalry of sorts when both players matched-up in two games between Blu and Tanduay.

 Taulava led the Detergent Kings and Tia Marias to the semi-finals but failed to lead his team in the finals due to severe bleeding and insomnia.

 PBA career

 Talk 'N Text Phone Pals (1999–2007)

 He was directly hired by the Mobiline Phone Pals to boost up their frontline.
 From 1999 to 2002, he was only able to lead the team to a single finals stint which happened during the 2002 Commissioner's Cup, ending as runners-up.

 2003 was a fruitful year for Taulava when he led the Phone Pals to the All-Filipino Championship while being named as the Best Player of the Conference.
 At season's end, he became the first Fil-foreign cager since Great Taste's Ricardo Brown in 1985 to win the Most Valuable Player Award.

 In 2004, they ended in third place.
 Taulava, along with teammate Jimmy Alapag, was named as the co-MVP of the All-Star Game held in Cebu City.

 During the 2004–05 PBA season, the Department of Justice announced that Taulava and five other Fil-foreign cagers have irregular documents.
 PBA commissioner Noli Eala indefinitely suspended him and some of the other players.
 But even without Taulava, the Phone Pals were still able to have a good elimination round record of 12–6.
-Later, a series of controversies rocked during the course of the Philippine Cup Finals as the Phone Pals lost in five games.
+Later, a series of controversies rocked during the course of the Philippine Cup finals as the Phone Pals lost in five games.
 In the Fiesta Conference, he led them again to the finals but still lost to the San Miguel Beermen in game five.

 During the 2005 off-season, Taulava played for Team Pilipinas in the William Jones Cup and the Brunei Cup tournaments.

 During the 2005-06 PBA season, Taulava was named MVP of the All-Star Game held in Cagayan de Oro in 2006 as he led the South All-Stars to a 122–120 win over the North All-Stars.

 In 2006–2007, the Phone Pals reached the semi-finals during the Philippine Cup but lost to the Barangay Ginebra Kings in six games.
 On the following conference, the team reached the finals despite his absence.
 However, they were still not able to get the crown against the Alaska Aces.